Tricycle

 Task 3

-Contribute accurate real-time data about the parking spot without friction.
+Contribute real-time updates about the parking spot quickly and with minimal effort.

 Key Feature